junxit/us-congress-bills-111/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Ski Area Recreational Opportunity Enhancement Act of 2009”.
+This Act may be cited as the “Ski Area Recreational Opportunity Enhancement Act of 2010”.

 ## § 2.
-Findings; purpose

-- **(a)** *Findings* Congress finds that—
-  - **(1)** it is in the national interest to provide, and encourage citizens of the United States to take advantage of, opportunities during all 4 seasons to engage in outdoor recreational activities that could contribute to the health and well-being of the citizens of the United States;
-  - **(2)** as of 2009, under Federal law (including regulations), National Forest System land has been managed in ways that—
-    - **(A)** encourage understanding and appreciation of nature and the importance of conserving natural resources; and
-    - **(B)** provide year-round opportunities for natural resource-based, outdoor-developed recreational activities outside of urban settings;
-  - **(3)** by increasing the extent to which National Forest System land is managed to provide opportunities for outdoor recreational activities, more citizens of the United States may gain the opportunity to engage in such activities;
-  - **(4)** National Forest System land that is used for skiing and other snow-sports can provide additional opportunities for seasonal and year-round recreational activities, which promotes jobs and enhances the economy of local communities that serve these areas as well as the State and the United States;
-  - **(5)** the authorization of increased use of certain National Forest System land for seasonal and year-round recreational activities and associated facilities can reduce the impact of such activities and facilities on other National Forest System land; and
+Purpose

-  - **(6)** it is desirable to amend the National Forest Ski Area Permit Act of 1986 (16 U.S.C.
+The purpose of this Act is to amend the National Forest Ski Area Permit Act of 1986 (16 U.S.C.
 497b)—

-    - **(A)** to enable snow-sports (other than nordic and alpine skiing) to be permitted on National Forest System land, subject to ski area permits issued by the Secretary of Agriculture (referred to in this Act as the Secretary) under section 3 of the National Forest Ski Area Permit Act of 1986 (16 U.S.C.
-497b); and
+- **(1)** to enable snow-sports (in addition to nordic and alpine skiing) to be permitted on National Forest System land, subject to ski area permits issued by the Secretary of Agriculture under section 3 of the National Forest Ski Area Permit Act of 1986 (16 U.S.C.
-    - **(B)** to clarify the authority of the Secretary to permit appropriate additional seasonal or year-round recreational activities and facilities on National Forest System land, subject to ski area permits issued by the Secretary under section 3 of the National Forest Ski Area Permit Act of 1986 (16 U.S.C.
-497b).
-- **(b)** *Purpose* The purpose of this Act is to amend the National Forest Ski Area Permit Act of 1986 (16 U.S.C.
-497b)—
-  - **(1)** to enable snow-sports (other than nordic and alpine skiing) to be permitted on National Forest System land, subject to ski area permits issued by the Secretary under section 3 of the National Forest Ski Area Permit Act of 1986 (16 U.S.C.
 497b); and
 - **(2)** to clarify the authority of the Secretary to permit appropriate additional seasonal or year-round recreational activities and facilities on National Forest System land, subject to ski area permits issued by the Secretary under section 3 of the National Forest Ski Area Permit Act of 1986 (16 U.S.C.
 497b).

 ## § 3.
 Ski area permits